zensols.datdesc package¶

 The column metadata for

-.
+dataframe, which needs columnsnameanddescription.
+If this is not provided, it is read from filemeta_path.
 If this is set to a tuple of tuples, a dataframe is generated from the form:((<column name 1>, <column description 1>), (<column name 2>, <column description 2>) ...

 If both this and

-are not provided, the following is used:(('description', 'Description'), ('value', 'Value')))
+meta_pathare not provided, the following is used:(('description', 'Description'), ('value', 'Value')))

 - save_excel(output_dir=PosixPath('.'))[source]¶